-Jason leverages his regulatory and reimbursement experience to assist clients in planning, structuring and executing health care transactions and business arrangements.
+Jason leverages his regulatory and reimbursement experience to assist clients in planning, structuring and executing healthcare transactions and business arrangements.
 He also counsels clients on federal and state fraud issues, including Anti-Kickback, sunshine law, self-referral, false claims and false billings.
 In addition, Jason guides organizations through self-disclosures and government inquiries, audits and investigations.
 Jason also assists clients in evaluating, developing and implementing corporate compliance programs.
+Furthermore, Jason is Partner-in-Charge of the Healthcare practice in Washington, DC.

 Jason represents a wide variety of clients, including: